BFA in Musical Theatre

 Hone your craft.
-Prepare for a lifetime in the arts.
+Prepare for a lifetime in the arts at one of the best BFA musical theatre programs.

 • Performance.
 Opportunities to perform in world-class venues in four mainstage theatre productions, one mainstage dance concert, two second stage theatre productions, and one second stage dance concert, as well as a host of one-acts, readings, cabarets, improv shows, and so on.